ethan-sorenson/slate/source/includes/_authentication.md

 The GetToken endpoint requires 3 parameters.
 To generate a token.

 <aside class="notice">
-When calling the GetToken endpoint make sure the encrypted password is URI encoded, it should end with '%3D'
+When calling the GetToken endpoint make sure the RSA encrypted password is URI encoded, it should end with '%3D'
 </aside>

 ### HTTP Request